-In changing the rate of the release from a water storage, or other water supply system structure, the operator must consider relevant environmental matters, damage to river banks and public safety, in accordance with any procedures established by the Minister.
+In changing the rate of the release from a water storage, or other water supply system structure, the operator must consider relevant environmental matters, damage to river banks-and, public safety, and operational efficiency in accordance with any procedures established by the Minister.

-62 Delivery of orders when water supplies are low
+62 DeliveryGrouping of water orders when water supplies are lowdue to high delivery losses

-- (1) The operator may group water orders or periodically release water if the operator determines that the total remaining volume of water supplies has been reduced to a level where the continuous delivery of water orders would involve unacceptably high delivery losses. - (2) The operator is to consult with water user representatives and relevant government agencies, as the operator considers appropriate, before grouping water orders and releasing water in accordance with subclause (1).
+- (1) The operator may group water orders or periodically release water if the operator determines that the total remaining volume of water supplies has been reduced to a level where the continuous delivery of water orders would involve unacceptably high delivery losses. - (2) The operator is to consult with water useraccess licence representatives and relevant government agencies, as the operator considers appropriate, before grouping water orders and releasing water in accordance with subclause (1).